Harshaan-Chugh/FinAgent-MCP/README.md

 ## About

-FinAgent MCP is a polyglot financial data platform that provides LLMs with structured access to banking, investment, and cryptocurrency data through a standardized MCP interface.
+FinAgent MCP is a financial data platform that provides LLMs with structured access to banking, investment, and cryptocurrency data through a standardized MCP interface.
 The system combines Node.js MCP tooling with Go-based data ingestion to deliver real-time financial insights with full observability and audit trails.

 ## Architecture